 NYU Sandbox Percussion Showcase

-Hailed by the Washington Post for their “high-end playfulness” and “jaw-dropping virtuosity”, the NYU Sandbox Percussion Showcase is the culmination of the NYU Sandbox Percussion Seminar.
-Featuring works by Jason Treating and Robert Honstein, the players will conjure eclectic soundscapes from traditional instruments, like marimbas and vibraphones, as well as unorthodox objects like glass bottles, tin cans, and tuned metal pipes.
+Hailed by the Washington Post for their “high-end playfulness” and “jaw-dropping virtuosity”, Sandbox Percussion present the NYU Sandbox Percussion Showcase, the culmination of their annual percussion seminar, featuring works by Andy Akiho, Erich Barganier, Viet Cuong, Lou Harrison, Amy Beth Kirsten, and Julia Wolfe.
+Players will conjure eclectic soundscapes from traditional instruments, like marimbas and vibraphones, as well as unorthodox objects like glass bottles, tin cans, and tuned metal pipes.
 The result is a dazzling showcase of the contemporary percussion ensemble and all that it can do.

-Lauded by the Washington Post as “revitalizing the world of contemporary music” with “jaw- dropping virtuosity”, Sandbox Percussion has established themselves as a leading proponent in this generation of contemporary percussion chamber music.
+Described as “virtuosic and utterly mesmerizing” by the Guardian, Sandbox Percussion has established itself as a leading proponent in this generation of contemporary percussion chamber music.
 Brought together by their love of chamber music and the simple joy of playing together, Sandbox Percussion captivates audiences with performances that are both visually and aurally stunning.
 Through compelling collaborations with composers and performers, Jonathan Allen, Victor Caccese, Ian Rosenbaum, and Terry Sweeney seek to engage a wider audience for classical music.